 Remember that there are always options.
 Sometimes, we feel like we’re trapped in situations that we can’t get out of, but if you sit down and think about it, you can usually find a workable solution.
 Sometimes, it may involve a move or a job change, both of which can be pretty daunting, but the reward of getting back to a more enjoyable work environment may be well worth it.

 If you feel stuck, don’t let the situation get so bad that you become chronically bitter or depressed.
 Seek help from a counselor or psychiatrist.
 Talk about the situation with family members.
 Don’t resign yourself to an unhappy professional career.
-Make the changes that you need to make so that you can get back to providing good patient care because that, in the end, is what you are all about, that is what you do best and that is why you are here.
+There are other occupations out there that may be more fulfilling for you.
+If you decide to stay in Medicine, make the changes that you need to make so that you can get back to providing good patient care because that, in the end, is what you are all about, that is what you do best and that is why you are here.

 This page was last updated on October 16, 2019.